 Boulder Microloan Program

-The Boulder Microloan Program provides loans up to $50,000 and one-on-one business coaching to qualified small businesses and nonprofits in Boulder that have the ability to repay a loan but may not be able to obtain financing through traditional sources.
+The Boulder Microloan Program provides loans and one-on-one business coaching to qualified small businesses and nonprofits in Boulder that have the ability to repay a loan but may not be able to obtain financing through traditional sources.
 The program is a partnership between the City of Boulder, local financial institutions and Colorado Enterprise Fund, a nonprofit community financial institution that administers the program.

 Boulder Microloan Program goals include: